maxtuno/quark_sat/README.md

 # QuarkSAT
-## A complete SAT solver implemented on few lines of code
+## A complete SAT solver implemented on few lines of C code.

 ### It is of constant and linear spatial complexity, use as a skeleton for your SAT solver.